-This assay utilizes proprietary human cells that have been engineered to provide constitutive expression of the Human Adrenoceptor Alpha 1D (ADRA1D).
+This assay utilizes proprietary human cells that have been engineered to provide constitutive expression of the Human Arginine Vasopressin Receptor 1A (AVPR1A).

-ADRA1D activation of the PLC pathways leads to an increase in intracellular calcium and the concomitant activation of calcineurin, a calcium-dependent phosphatase.
-Ca^{+2} -calcineurin acts to dephosphorylate and activate the transcription factor NFAT6.
-ADRA1D activation of the Ca^{+2} -calcineurin > NFAT cascade is the signal transduction pathway exploited by the reporter cells provided in this kit.
+Upon activation by its physiological ligand vasopressin, AVPR1A activates $G\alpha{q/11}$ to mediate several downstream pathways.
+This includes activation of the phospholipase C (PLC) pathway, which leads to the release of inositol triphosphate (IP3), resulting in an increase in intracellular calcium and the concomitant activation of calcineurin, a calcium-dependent phosphatase.
+Ca^{+2} -calcineurin acts to dephosphorylate and activate the transcription factor NFAT14.
+The AVPR1A signal transduction cascade that leads to activation of Ca^{+2} -calcineurin > NFAT is the pathway exploited by the reporter cells provided in this kit.

-INDIGO's ADRA1D Reporter Cells contain an engineered luciferase reporter gene functionally linked to tandem consensus sequences of NFAT genetic response elements upstream of a minimal promoter.
-Activated NFAT binds to these response elements to seed the formation of a complete transcription complex that drives Luc gene expression.
-Quantifying relative changes in luciferase activity in the treated reporter cells relative to the untreated cells provides a sensitive surrogate measure of drug-induced changes in ADRA1D activity.
+INDIGO's AVPR1A Reporter Cells contain an engineered luciferase reporter gene functionally linked to tandem consensus sequences of the NFAT genetic response elements and a minimal promoter.
+Activated NFAT binds to these response elements to seed the formation of a complete transcription complex that drives luciferase reporter gene expression.
+Quantifying relative changes in luciferase activity in the treated reporter cells relative to the untreated cells provides a sensitive surrogate measure of drug-induced changes in AVPR1A activity.

-The principal application of this reporter assay is in the screening of test samples to quantify functional interactions, either activating or inhibitory, that they may exert against ADRA1D, or the coupled Ca+2·calcineurin / NFAT signal transduction pathway.
+The principal application of this reporter assay is in the screening of test samples to quantify functional interactions, either activating or inhibitory, that they may exert against AVPR1A, or the coupled Ca+2·calcineurin / NFAT signal transduction pathway.

 INDIGO's Reporter Cells are transiently transfected and prepared as frozen stocks using a proprietary CryoMiteTM process.
 This cryo-preservation method allows for the immediate dispensing of healthy, division-competent reporter cells into assay plates.
-There is no need for intermediate treatment steps such as spin-and-rinse of cells, viability determinations or cell titer adjustments prior to assay setup.
+There is no need for intermediate treatment steps such as spin-and-rinse of cells, extended pre-culture, viability determinations, or cell titer adjustments prior to assay setup.

 INDIGO's assay kits provide the convenience of an all-inclusive cell-based assay system.
-In addition to ADRA1D Reporter Cells, provided are two optimized media for use in recovering the cryopreserved cells and for diluting test samples, the reference activator L-Phenylephrine, Luciferase Detection Reagents, and a cell culture-ready assay plate.
+In addition to AVPR1A Reporter Cells, provided are two optimized media for use in recovering the cryopreserved cells and for diluting test samples, the reference activator Vasopressin, Luciferase Detection Reagents, and a cell culture-ready assay plate.

-■ The Assay Chemistry ■
+The Assay Chemistry

-INDIGO's receptor assay kits capitalize on the extremely low background, high-sensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.
+INDIGO's nuclear receptor assay kits capitalize on the extremely low background, highsensitivity, and broad linear dynamic range of bio-luminescence reporter gene technology.

 Reporter Cells incorporate the cDNA encoding beetle luciferase, a 62 kD protein originating from the North American firefly (Photinus pyralis).
-Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg+2-dependent reaction that consumes O2 and ATP as co-substrates to yield oxyluciferin, AMP, PP_i, CO2, and photon emission.
+Luciferase catalyzes the mono-oxidation of D-luciferin in a Mg+2-dependent reaction that consumes O2 and ATP as cosubstrates to yield oxyluciferin, AMP, PP_i, CO2, and photon emission.
 Luminescence intensity of the reaction is quantified using a luminometer and is reported in terms of Relative Light Units (RLU's).

 Assay kits feature a luciferase detection reagent specially formulated to provide stable light emission between 5 and 90+ minutes after initiating the luciferase reaction.
-Incorporating a 5-minute reaction-rest period ensures that light emission profiles attain maximal stability, thereby allowing assay plates to be processed in batch.
+Incorporating at least a 5-minute reaction-rest period ensures that light emission profiles attain maximal stability, thereby allowing assay plates to be processed in batch.
 By doing so, the signal output from all sample wells, from one plate to the next, may be directly compared within an experimental set.